sudgy/nintendo_translations/README.md

 There once was a man named Urashima Taro.
 He saved a turtle on a beach, and the turtle wanted to thank him, so the turtle brought him to the underwater dragon palace.
-The princess of the dragon palace thanks him for saving the turtle.
-A few days later, he wants to go back home, and the princess gives him a jeweled box, telling him that he is never to open it.
+Otohime, the princess of the dragon palace, thanks him for saving the turtle.
+A few days later, he wants to go back home, and Otohime gives him a jeweled box, telling him that he is never to open it.
 When he gets back home, he finds that somehow, hundreds of years have passed back home, and everybody that he knew is dead.
 In his grief, he opens the jeweled box.
 A white cloud of smoke rises, and he turns into an old man.
 </details>

 <details>